Sunday Anxiety: Why It Happens and How to Calm Your Mind Before Monday

 Ever get that sinking feeling on Sunday night?

-You’re relaxing one minute… and then suddenly, you’re thinking about Monday.
+You’re relaxing one minute… And then suddenly, you’re thinking about Monday.
 Your stomach turns, your chest feels heavy, and your brain won’t stop reminding you of emails, deadlines, or things you forgot to do.
+This feeling is often called the Sunday Scaries and can include anxiety on Sundays, a racing mind, or even mild Sunday depression.
+That persistent Sunday night feeling can make it hard to enjoy the rest of your weekend.

 - What causes Sunday night anxiety

-- Why it’s so common in American culture
+- Why is it so common in American culture

 - How it connects to broader mental health patterns